adlnet/xAPI-Spec/xAPI.md

 ###### 0.90 to 0.95 (August 31, 2012):

-"Core" verbs and Activity types were removed from the specification.
+"Core" Verbs and Activity types were removed from the specification.
 References to these verbs in results, context, interactions, and Activity Definitions were also  removed.
 It was recommended that implementers prefer community defined verbs to creating their own verbs.